-But statutes of limitation are not necessarily black and white when interpreted.
-For example, laws, and the courts, generally review the statute of limitation as tolling when the event giving rise to the claim was first discovered or should have been known (Discovery Rule).
+But statutes of limitations are not necessarily black and white when interpreted.
+For example, laws, and the courts, generally review the statute of limitations as tolling when the event giving rise to the claim was first discovered or should have been known.
 For more difficult tort actions, such as for occupational disease, products liability, or environmental pollution, manifestation and/or discovery may take years, even decades.
 Agents are very familiar with asbestosis litigation and the reach back to occurrence policies written decades ago.

-There are statutory requirements imposed by the IRS on your financial records.
+Financial/Business records - There are statutory requirements imposed by the IRS on your financial records.
 Maintaining proper records is essential not only for good management purposes, but also when audited.
+A sample schedule is available for how long to keep your business records.